pmalmsten/tension-wrench/README.md

-# Trenchcoat
+# Tension Wrench

-Trenchcoat is an interactive security brainstorming guide website that helps software engineers brainstorm things attackers might try to do to exploit a software system and ways to defend against them.
+Tension Wrench is an interactive security brainstorming guide website that helps software engineers brainstorm things attackers might try to do to exploit a software system and ways to defend against them.

 Try it out here: https://trenchcoat.z5.web.core.windows.net/